gmickel/CodeWhisper/README.md

 Always review the proposed changes carefully before confirming, as this operation may result in loss of work.

-Here's the updated section for the README.md file that includes information about the new --redo functionality:

 ### Redoing AI-Assisted Tasks

 CodeWhisper now supports redoing AI-assisted tasks from the review plan stage.
 This feature allows you to restart your last task with the option to modify the generated plan as well as the model and file selection.
-To use this feature, you can use the `--redo` option with the `task` command:
+To use this feature, use the `--redo` option with the `task` command:

 ```bash
 codewhisper task --redo